← Back to Blog

 The Audit Table Saved Me Twice

-Two distinct incidents — Day 7's data deletion and Day 8's phantom timeout — were both solvable because of one architectural decision: persist every LLM call's full input/output to a dedicated table.
+Two distinct incidents — Day 7's data deletion and Day 8's phantom timeout — were both solvable because of one architectural decision: persist enough call evidence to reconstruct behavior when the frontend and backend disagree.

 Day 7: audit log made data recovery possible.